-Mary externed for the Honorable Charles R. Breyer of the U.S. District Court for the Northern District of California.
-Prior to that, she interned at Amnesty International in Sydney, Australia.
+Mary also served as a judicial law clerk for the Honorable Susan Illston at the U.S. District Court for the Northern District of California.

 Before attending law school, Mary taught elementary and junior high school.